-The Drell-Yan process in pp collisions at $\sqrt{s}=500$ GeV has a cross section of $\sim 7x10^{-5}$ mb, which is a factor $\sim 10^{6}$ smaller than the 30mb of hadronic interaction cross section.
+The Drell-Yan process in pp collisions at $\sqrt{s}$ =500 GeV has a cross section of $\sim$ 7x10-5mb, which is a factor $\sim$ 10 smaller than the 30mb of hadronic interaction cross section.
 One of the experimental challenges is to separate lepton signals from hadron backgrounds by roughly three orders of magnitudes per particle.

 The electromagnetic calorimeter (EMcal) alone is a powerful tool to reduce hadron backgrounds.
-The response of 3.8 cm \times 3.8 cm \times 45 cm lead glass bars of the type from IHEP, Protvino as used in the FMS to charged pions with E>15 GeV tracked to be within a 1-cell perimeter fiducial volume of an EMcal is simulated by GEANT.
-The EMCal constitutes ~1 hadronic radiation length, hence ~50% of the charged hadrons leave very little energy (MIP) in the EMCal, while the remaining hadrons start to shower in the EMcal and deposit a fraction of their energy.
-The summed energy deposition in the EMcal (Δ E) for each event is computed.
-The ratio f= Δ E/E{hadron} is formed.
+The response of 3.8 cm $\times$ 3.8 cm $\times$ 45 cm lead glass bars of the type from IHEP, Protvino, as used in BigCal and in our test of run11 to charged pions with E>15 GeV tracked to be within a 1-cell perimeter fiducial volume of an EMcal is simulated by GEANT.
+The EMCal constitutes $\sim$ 1 hadronic radiation length, hence $\sim$ 50% of the charged hadrons leave very little energy (MIP) in the EMCal, while the remaining hadrons start to shower in the EMcal and deposit a fraction of their energy.
+The summed energy deposition in the EMcal ( $\Delta$ E) for each event is computed.
+The ratio f= $\Delta$ E/Ehadron is formed.
 The resulting probability distribution dN/df is established by scaling the frequency of observing f by the number of incident hadrons.
 The dN/df distribution above the MIP peak is quantitatively represented by a linear function of f, as shown in Fig. IV-1.

-Fig. IV-1 GEANT simulation of energy deposited in an EMcal built from 3.8 cm \times 3.8 cm \times 45 cm lead glass bars.
+Fig. IV-1 GEANT simulation of energy deposited in an EMcal built from $3.8 \text{ cm} \times 3.8 \text{ cm} \times 45 \text{ cm}$ lead glass bars.
 Charged pions with E>15 GeV are used in this simulation.
 The fraction of the incident pion energy deposited in the EMcal is f.
 The dN/df distribution is well represented by a linear function of f, at values larger than the peak from minimum-ionizing particles.

 This linear parametrization of the EMCal response to hadrons is used in a fast simulation method to estimate signal and background rates as described in the section VII.
 However it is important to note that there is significant model dependence in the EMCal response to hadrons as shown in Fig.IV-2.
-Therefore it is important to test an EMCal together with an HCal or with tracking in order to understand hadron backgrounds in the EMCal.